Homeless people's rights

-Talk to an adviser at a Shelter advice centre or Citizens Advice if you're not sure of your rights or if the council's housing department is refusing to help you.
+Talk to an adviser on the Shelter Scotland free helpline 0808 800 4444 or Citizens Advice if you're not sure of your rights or if the council's housing department is refusing to help you.
 Use the Advice Services Directory to find help near you.

 Help from the social work department

 The council's social work department sometimes has duties to help certain groups of people who become homeless.
 These groups include: